Suggestion: Watch the 10 minutes video tutorial before reading this article

 As you enter the Trade Assurance checkout, you will be required to first specify the shipping date, and confirm if the order shall comply with “the quality requirements agreed in the purchase contract”.

-For obvious reasons, Alibaba will not issue a refund, simply because an item is non-compliant with your imaginary definition of what makes ‘good quality’.
-Indeed, there’s no universal definition of good quality.
+For obvious reasons, Alibaba cannot issue a refund, simply because an item is non-compliant with your imaginary definition of what makes ‘good quality’.

 “What if the agreed quality requirements are not clear?